j9t/little-books/manuscript/html-css-coding-guidelines.md

 ## Approaches to Coding Guidelines

-@@

 How do we then set up and promote coding guidelines?

 That approach is best based on the difference between reality and goals.
 How does our code currently look?
 How should it look going forward?

-We can learn from the approach taken by linguists: they call grammars prescribing how people ought to speak or write prescriptive grammars, and those describing what people actually use descriptive grammars.
+We can learn from the approach taken by linguists: they call grammars prescribing how people ought to speak or write _prescriptive grammars_, and those describing what people actually use _descriptive grammars_.

 Let’s see how this can be applied to coding guidelines, and what else is involved.

-Descriptive
+### Descriptive

 The descriptive approach works if the difference between code reality and our goals is minor.
-Then we can simply outline how things are done now, let the whole mélange sit for a few minutes, and reap the reward when we onboard new team members.
+Then we can simply outline how things are done now, let the whole _mélange_ sit for a few minutes, and reap the reward when we onboard new team members.

 For example, if everyone on the team is validating their HTML code, as it should be done (there’s no need and no excuse for not using HTML correctly), we say:

-Release only valid HTML code
+> Release only valid HTML code

-Prescriptive
+### Prescriptive

 If the reality/goal difference is bigger, we want to take a prescriptive (i.e., normative) approach, meaning to tell what to do:

-Release only valid HTML code
+> Release only valid HTML code

 But isn't that the same rule?